Meet the Team

 Elyse is the mother of three boys, and moved to New Orleans in 2015.
 She is particularly interested in teaching young children in the classroom setting to help inspire, and engage children to participate in and enjoy creating, performing, and responding to music, both within the classroom and beyond.

-Kris Stall Robinson has been working at Holy Name of Jesus for 15 years.
+Kris Stall Robinson has been working at Holy Name of Jesus for 16 years.
 HNJ has been part of her family her entire life.
 Miss Kris' father was a student at Holy Name, along with her, her brothers, and her sons.
+And her niece and nephew currently attend HNJ.
 If anyone knows Miss Kris, her hobbies are fashion, horse racing, and visiting family members out of town.

-Miss Kris is looking forward to a wonderful school year and meeting my new students.
+Miss Kris is looking forward to a wonderful school year and meeting her new students.

 Forever in our hearts!